Minnesota police shooting isn't only death of 911 caller

 Castile was fatally shot by the officer during a 2016 traffic stop in a St. Paul suburb seconds after he told the officer he was armed.
 Officer Jeronimo Yanez, who is Latino, was acquitted this year of manslaughter and two lesser charges.

 “I’m not saying Philando wasn’t innocent too,” Bennett told the Minnesota newspaper.
-“But here is someone who called the police and was trying to stop someone from being hurt . and ends up being shot in her pajamas.”
+“But here is someone who called the police and was trying to stop someone from being hurt.”
+Instead, she “ends up being shot in her pajamas.”

 Some observers have drawn comparisons between Damond’s death and that of Charleena Lyles, a 30-year-old pregnant mother.